 20 Feb 2020

 What is KPI?
 KPI stands for Key Performance Indicator.
-Here you can learn about warehouse KPIs, how they are calculated and how they can help you in managing your warehouses.
+Here you can learn about warehouse KPI, how it is calculated and how it can help you in managing your warehouses.

 Carrying cost of inventory

 What do you understand by saying carrying the cost of inventory?
 It simply means the sum of the cost of capital tied up in inventory, cost of utilities, insurance, taxes, cost of obsolescence.

 This KPI shows how much it will cost to hold the inventory and how much profit will bring over a period of time.
 It’s no secret the longer you keep your inventory in your warehouse the more it will cost you.
 Thus you should do everything to have a quantifiable amount of stock.
 It is so important for managing your warehouse operations and making decisions on buying and demand forecasting.

 Lete’s list three main reasons for this KPI:

 - Accurate calculation of profit

 Inventory carrying cost=(Storage costs+depreciation costs+employee salaries+opportunity costs)/Total Value of annual inventory

 The second KPI you should take into consideration is the Inventory Turnover Ratio.
 This KPI is too important for your warehousing and inventory accuracy.
 It shows how quickly your inventory is sold and shipped in your storage.
 In short, it simply shows the frequency at which you can sell your stock.
 The faster you sell your stock the less it will cost you and the more profit you can get.
 It’s a fantastic opportunity to get greater insight into the popularity of an item to measure future buying practices.
 It enables you to understand if a certain item isn’t moving and you should invest inventory reduction strategies.

 Usually, inventory management platforms show these metrics, but there is a special formula for it: